Sensor technologies and measuring principles

 Infrared (IR)

-The infrared measuring method uses the property of certain gases to absorb light in particular wavelength ranges (bands), which the main natural components of air (nitrogen, oxygen and argon) cannot do.
+The infrared measuring method utilizes the property of certain gases to absorb light in particular wavelength ranges (bands) - which the main natural components of air (nitrogen, oxygen and argon) cannot do - for measurement.
 Two infrared beams of different wavelengths (measuring and reference beam) are guided into the measuring chamber where they hit two detectors (measuring and reference detector).
-If the measuring beam is weakened by the absorption of a gas present, the reduced intensity corresponds to the gas concentration.
-Gases that can be detected by infrared include all heteroatomic gases such as carbon dioxide and hydrocarbon compounds.
+If the measuring beam is weakened by the absorption of a present gas, the reduced intensity corresponds to the gas concentration.
+Gases that can be detected by infrared technology include all heteroatomic gases such as carbon dioxide and hydrocarbon compounds.

 • Combustible gases and CO2